 - Now rub some lemon juice, salt and turmeric powder to the Prawns and leave those for 15 minutes.

-- Heat the oil in a deep vessel or kadai and fry Prawns 2-3 at a time without tempering the shell in medium flame until the Prawns turn pink in colour.
+- Heat the oil in a deep vessel or kadai and fry Prawns 2-3 at a time (As per photograph) without tempering the shell in medium flame until the Prawns turn pink in colour (As per photograph).

 - After straining the Prawns from the hot oil add ghee in the oil.